 - Watching the sun rise behind the McFarlin Library and the failed attempts of capturing the beauty on an iPhone camera.

 – The Collins Fitness Center is open until 11pm, which is a great way to work off some stress after a long day of studying.
 Collins has a variety of workout machines and offers an awesome variety of exercise classes to help you fight off the Freshman 15.
 Continue reading

-Today’s Tuesday with Tulsa blog post comes to us from Kyla S., a sophomore speech pathology major from Houston, Texas.
+Today’s Tuesday with Tulsa comes from Jordan H., a junior Mechanical Engineering major from Tulsa, Okla.

 “IF HE KICKS THE BALL BETWEEN THOSE YELLOW POLES THEN WE WIN THE GAME!”
 I yelled out with my raspy voice to my international friends.
 I’ve been explaining the rules all night from “those giant carrots with chains” to “the big sumo wrestlers on the line” because it’s their first-ever American football game in their first month in the United States.

 It all started during my sophomore year at TU when I lived in Lafortune House as part of the international living community that mixes international students and a few domestic students.
 It’s Saturday night, college football night in America.
 And if there’s one thing I know my Saudi Arabian, Korean, and Indonesian hall-mates must experience, it’s the opening game that’s taking place about 80 yards from our residence hall.
 Continue reading

 College students live for two main things: free t-shirts and free food.
 We are ALL about that F-R-E-E life.
 Thus, there is no better week in a college student’s life than Homecoming!
 Not only are there fun shirts and yummy food, but spirits across campus are also soaring with excitement.
 The University of Tulsa’s Student Association goes above and beyond to organize activities that the entire student body will enjoy, and this year was no exception.